 Organizations and people within them collaborate.
 They always have; and they always will.
 In the digital age, the core question is not how people collaborate, but how technology and its surrounding culture can facilitate and optimize this existing process.

-Veteran researchers Claudia Imhoff and Colin Whilte, in their recent research report Self Service Business Intelligence: Empowering Users to Generate Insight
+Veteran researchers Claudia Imhoff and Colin Whilte, in their recent research report Self Service Business Intelligence: Empowering Users to Generate Insight, identified “collaborators” as a new type of information worker within the context of self-service Business Intelligence (BI).

 - Monitor, but do not restrict, collaboration: BI administrators and IT professionals should monitor the collaborative framework of their BI tool, but not in an overbearing way.
 The collaborative decision-making (CDM) module within a BI solution should encourage and foster discussion, ensuring appropriate decision-makers can easily contribute to, and are kept abreast of, BI-related conversations as they emerge and develop.
 A CDM module should never control, but merely facilitate, conversation.